joaothomazlemos/page-flip-detector/README.md

 ## Development

 The notebook starts by importing the necessary libraries and loading the dataset.
 The dataset consists of images of pages being flipped or not, which are split into training and validation sets.
 The notebook then defines and trains two different models: cnn_model and mobilenet_v2.
-The first is build from scratch using Pytorch nn module.
-The Mobile Net is a well know mobile and light model, and we apply transferlearning on it.
+The first is built from scratch using the Pytorch nn module.
+The Mobile Net is a well-known mobile and light model, and we apply transfer learning to it.
 After training both models on our dataset, we found that cnn_model performed better than mobilenet_v2, achieving an F1 score of 97.5%.
 This indicates that cnn_model is a good candidate for further testing and deployment.

 ## Conclusion